Forget About Getting Back on Track?

 Ask Nana, “Should I get back on track?”

-Perhaps you have heard the expression, back on track.
+Perhaps you have heard the expression, I really need to get back on track.
 What do you think about when someone says that to you?

 For example, “Why don’t you get back on track?
 You were doing so well!”

 In fact, does it make any sense at all to you?
-I heard one person say that they were going to get back on track with their training program.
-Why, on earth, would anybody go back?
+I heard one person say, “I’m going to get back on track with my training program.”

 Why would you go back to a routine that didn’t work?
 How do I know it didn’t work?
 Because you got off track!